KKXX-FM

-KKXX-FM (93.1 FM, "Hits 93.1") is a radio station broadcasting a Top 40 (CHR) musical format.
+KKXX-FM (93.1 MHz, "Hits 93.1") is a radio station broadcasting a Top 40 (CHR) music format.
 KKXX-FM is licensed to Shafter, California, and serves the Bakersfield, California area.
 The station is owned by American General Media.
 The station's studios are located at Easton Business Complex in southwest Bakersfield, and its transmitter is located just north of Oildale.

 From the late 1970s through the early 2000s, under several owners, KKXX was one of the most popular radio stations in Bakersfield and Kern County for youth oriented music.

 History

 KKXX-FM went on the air in 1977 at 107.9 FM and was owned by Buck Owens Productions.
 Its transmitter is located on top of Mount Adelaide, northeast of Bakersfield.
 At the time Owens owned both KKXX and KUZZ located at 550 on the AM dial.
 Under Owens, KKXX was programmed as an adult contemporary/Top 40 station well into the 1980s.
 During that time it sat at the top of the ratings in Bakersfield.
 In 1988, Owens dumped the KKXX call letters and format and moved his country station KUZZ to 107.9.
 KUZZ was now on both AM and FM.
 He did this because its AM was losing listeners to the new American Country KAMM at 105.3.
 In May 1988 KAMM picked up the old KKXX calls and dumped country and brought back the KKXX Top 40 sound Kern County.
 Before KAMM there was KZAY at 105.3 in the early 1980s.